 Notaries in the State of Connecticut are appointed for terms of five (5) years.

 Oath of Office & Recording the Certificate and Oath

 If the notary is a resident of Connecticut, the oath and notary certificate must be recorded with the town clerk in the town in which the notary resides.
-Nonresidents must record with the town clerk of the town where their principal place of business is in Connecticut, must also record their oath of office and certificate.
-That recording is made with the town clerk of the town in which their place of business is located.
+Non-residents must record with the town clerk of the town where their principal place of business is in Connecticut.
 It is very important for all notaries to remember these requirements, which must be completed within 30 days of receiving the Certificate of Appointment.

 Renewal of Appointment

 Notary terms of appointment expire on the last day of the month in which the notary was originally appointed.
 Renewal applications are emailed (or mailed if we do not have an email address) three months in advance of the expiration date to the address recorded with the Secretary.
 For this reason, it is critical that you keep your email address on file with our office updated.